k8pl3r-sh/mw-classifier/README.md

 # ml-malware
  Machine Learning research on malware detection and attribution

+All the work is based on the amazing book [Malware Data Science](Malware.pdf) !

 ## Installation

 `sudo apt install libsystemd-dev` pour install systemd -> installation des requirements

+To avoid any issue risking a detonation, makes the `SAMPLES` folder in read only mode.

 #### Datasets